HPCurtis/earthquake_dashboard/README.md

 Looking at our analysis, we can quickly see that over the 30 day period:

-The Philippines had the biggest earthquake, followed by Chile and Oklahoma However the locations with the largest earthquakes on average were Samoa, Svalbard & Jan Mayen, and Vanuatu Most of the earthquakes were in North America by broad location, by a large margin At a more granular level, Puerto Rico, Hawaii and Alaska had the most frequent earthquakes Visually we can see the earthquake fault lines on the map
+- The Philippines had the biggest earthquake, followed by Chile and Oklahoma.
+- However, the locations with the largest earthquakes on average were Samoa, Svalbard & Jan Mayen, and Vanuatu
+- Most of the earthquakes were in North America by a large margin
+- At a more granular level, Puerto Rico, Hawaii and Alaska had the most frequent earthquakes.
+- Visually we can see the earthquake fault lines on the map